aarahmanqa/Docknium/README.md

     .browser(Browser.CHROME)
     .recordVideo(true)
     .headless(false)
-    .colimaToBeLaunched(true) // For macOS users
+    .colimaToBeLaunched(true) // For macOS users if you use colima for Docker locally .build();
-    .build();
 ```
 Please refer here for more update on "Colima" - https://github.com/abiosoft/colima.